 Enter the anxiety scam.

-Many treatment options base their success on the placebo effect, and unfortunately most people that take anxiety treatments that don't have true clinical research support are putting themselves in a position to fall for it.
+Many treatment options base their success on the placebo effect, and unfortunately, most people that take anxiety treatments that don't have true clinical research support are putting themselves in a position to fall for it.

 The placebo effect is something that most people know about, but few people truly understand.
 For something like anxiety, the human brain actually has power over recovery.
 Remember, while anxiety is caused by thoughts, emotions, etc., it's also created through problems with neurotransmitter balance.
-When you have anxiety, your neurotransmitter levels become less ideal, leading to anxiety symptoms.
+When you have anxiety, your neurotransmitter levels become less than ideal, leading to anxiety symptoms.

 That's why you'll find that the placebo effect actually works as an anxiety treatment.
 If you're convinced a treatment will work, and you take that treatment, your own belief that the treatment will be effective can actually improve your neurotransmitter production and increase your feelings of relaxation.
 That means that the treatment will work, but not because of any medical or spiritual basis.